Quantcast

 The benefit of low-code over no-code is that it still offers the flexibility and scope to include some script, enabling it to be used for more complex solutions.
 The features and capabilities of your application can be customized, giving the owner more scope.

-It’s important to note that low-code is not a strategy in itself, but a tool to get the job done.
 Different platforms may be more applicable depending on your ambition and plans.
 Selecting the right type of low-code platform for your requirements is crucial to the success of your program.
 There are two main groups that tools will belong to:

 Code generating low-code platforms – These are often designed solely to increase IT productivity and not designed to be accessible for business users to take part in the project.
 While these tools can be valuable, that value is limited by the size of your IT team in the same way it would be if you were leveraging traditional development.